Thyssen family

 The Thyssen family has notable members, all of whom descend from Friedrich Thyssen, who have established steel works, elevators and escalators, industrial conglomerates, banks, and art collections - Thyssen AG, ThyssenKrupp and ThyssenKrupp Marine Systems.
-Originating from Germany, family members have taken up residence in various countries.
+Originating in Germany, family members have taken up residence in various countries.

 Ancestors

 The Thyssen family traces its origins to Isaak Lambert Thyssen (c.
 1685–1773) who lived near Aachen in Germany.
 Isaak's first marriage to Johanna Wirtz produced a son Nikolaus Thyssen, who married and had a son of the same name, and he a son named Friedrich (1804–1877).
 Friedrich, a banker and wire producer, married his cousin Katharina Thyssen in 1838 and had two sons, August and Joseph.

 August Thyssen founded the Thyssen Steel conglomerate and with wife Hedwig Pelzer had three children: Fritz, Heinrich, and Hedwig.
 August's brother Joseph assisted him in his business and with his wife Klara Bagel had two children: Julius and Hans.